syl20bnr/spacemacs/README.md

 ## How it works

+Vimacs uses the `evil` mode to emulate Vim key bindings.
+This is a very complete emulation (the most complete I've seen yet).

+Vimacs heavily uses the `evil-leader` mode which brings the Vim leader key to the Emacs world.

+This leader key is commonly set to `,` by Vim users, in Vimacs the leader key is set on `SPC` (space bar).
+This key is the most accessible key on a keyboard and it is pressed with the thumb which is a good choice to lower the risk of [RSI][RSI].

-With Vimacs there is no need to remap your keyboard modifiers to lower the risks of RSI, every command can be executed very easily  while you are in `normal` mode:
+So with Vimacs there is no need to remap your keyboard modifiers to attempt to reduce the risk of RSI, every command can be executed very easily while you are in `normal` mode by pressing the `SPC` leader key, here are a few examples:

 Save a buffer: